-- At Perryfields Infant School we use a variety of teaching styles in order to address different learning styles and a cross-curricular creative approach in literacy.
-Class teachers plan their literacy using objectives from the National Curriculum and the Chris Quigley 'Essentials' document. - In the Foundation stage the early learning goals are followed, linked to a termly theme. - Within each class literacy objectives are clearly differentiated to meet the different needs and abilities of the children. - Teachers plan in teams to provide exciting and inspirational experiences for the children.
-Literacy is taught across the curriculum.
+- At Perryfields Infant School we have a topic based and cross curricular approach to all of our learning.
+We use a variety of teaching styles in order to address different learning styles and a thematic and creative approach in literacy.
+Class teachers plan their literacy using objectives from the National Curriculum and Chris Quigley Key Skills document. - In the Foundation stage the early learning goals are followed, linked to a termly theme.

+- Within each class literacy objectives are clearly differentiated to meet the different needs and abilities of the children. - Teachers plan in teams to provide exciting, purposeful and inspirational experiences for the children.